keystone-enclave/keystone/docs/source/Getting-Started/RISC-V-Background.rst

 M-mode is somewhat similar to microcode in complex instruction set computer (CISC) ISAs such as x86, in that it is not interruptible and free from interference of lower modes.
 However, M-mode still shares the same set of instructions specified in the ISA.
-Because of these property, we can use M-mode for running the *security monitor (SM)*, the trusted computing base (TCB) of the system.
+Because of these properties, we can use M-mode for running the *security monitor (SM)*, the trusted computing base (TCB) of the system.

 There are several benefits for using an M-mode software as the TCB:

+**Programmability**:
-* Programmability: Unlike microcode, we can build M-mode software with the existing programming language (i.e., C) and toolchain (i.e., gcc).
+Unlike microcode, we can build M-mode software with the existing programming language (i.e., C) and toolchain (i.e., gcc).

+**Agile Patch**:
-* Agile Patch: Since the SM is entirely software, it is much more easier to patch bugs or vulnerabilities without involving hardware-specific updates.
+Since the SM is entirely software, it is much more easier to patch bugs or vulnerabilities without involving hardware-specific updates.

+**Verifiability**:
-* Verifiability: In general, software is easier to formally verify then hardware.
+In general, software is easier to formally verify then hardware.

 Physical Memory Protection (PMP)
 -----------------------------------